leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 In Auraxium, the service ID is specified via the `service_id` argument of the :class:`auraxium.Client` instance.

-For casual use and development, the default ``s:example`` service ID is also avilable, but it is limited to 10 requests per minute per IP address.
+For casual use and development, the default ``s:example`` service ID is also available, but it is limited to 10 requests per minute and IP address.

 .. _Census API: https://census.daybreakgames.com/
 .. _Python: https://www.python.org/downloads/